Your baby is overdue: what’s happening

-If you choose to go ahead with an induction of labour, your doctor or midwife will do a vaginal examination to feel if your cervix is ready for labour.
+If you choose to go ahead with an induction of labour, your doctor or midwife will do a vaginal examination to feel whether your cervix is ready for labour.

-Most women find this check a bit uncomfortable, but it should take only a few minutes.
+This check can be a bit uncomfortable, but it should take only a few minutes.

-If your cervix isn’t ready for labour, your doctor or midwife will recommend a method of induction that is like the natural hormones that bring on labour, or a procedure that will soften or open your cervix, or a combination of both.
+If your cervix isn’t ready for labour, your doctor or midwife will usually recommend a method of induction that’s like the natural hormones that bring on labour.
+Or they might suggest a procedure to soften or open your cervix, or a combination of both.

-It’s important to ask your doctor about all your options and decide together on the best one for you.
+It’s important to ask your doctor or midwife about all your options and decide together on the best options for you.

-There are a few common risk factors with induced labour:
+There are a few common disadvantages of induced labour:

-- Your risk of above-average blood loss after the birth is higher.
+- Your chance of having above-average blood loss after birth is higher.

 - Sometimes an induction doesn’t work in getting your body to go into labour.

-Also, because your baby’s heartbeat will be monitored with special equipment during your labour, it can be harder for you to move around and use the bath or shower for pain relief.
+Also, your baby’s heartbeat will be monitored with special equipment during your labour.
+Depending on the equipment, it can be harder for you to move around or use the bath or shower for pain relief.

-It’s natural to be thinking about these risks and how you’ll cope during labour.
-Talk to a member of your health care team so that you feel comfortable you’re making the right decision for you and your baby.
+It’s natural to be thinking about these disadvantages and how you’ll cope during labour.
+Talk to a member of your health care team so that you feel comfortable you’re making the right decision for yourself and your baby.